Top Questions About Genetic Testing for Cardiomyopathy

 Familial cardiomyopathy is caused by a change, or mutation, in a gene.
 The good news about this is that genetic testing often can identify the gene mutation.
 Then, other family members can be tested for that specific mutation.
 We can then determine if those individuals could be at risk for also developing cardiomyopathy.

-While this may be a simplified example, I hope it helps families get a better sense of how powerful genetic testing for cardiomyopathy can be.
 If you are considering genetic testing for your family, please keep in mind that it does have limitations.
 We don’t yet know all of the gene mutations that cause cardiomyopathy.
 Sometimes the test comes back with what is called an uninformative or inconclusive result.
 Whatever your results, we will take the time to fully explain them so you are better educated about your and your family’s heart health.